School shooting survivor: 'There's so many of us now'

 Other members include Lisa Hamp, 31, who survived the 2007 Virginia Tech shooting; Austin Eubanks, 36, who survived the 1999 Columbine High School shooting; and Kayte Terry, 40, who survived the 1992 Bard College at Simon's Rock shooting.

-"What's really sad is there's so many of us now," Terry said.
+"What's really sad is, there's so many of us now," Terry said.

-Here's a look at each survivor's personal story, and the messages that they now have for the students who survived the Parkland tragedy.
+Here's a look at each survivor's personal story and the messages that they now have for the students who survived the Parkland tragedy.

 'I don't want that to be the new normal for anyone'